Here’s Where You Can Catch the Remaining World Cup Games Live Across Australia

 - Subiaco Hotel: This pub has been showing every World Cup game, no matter the time.
 So if you’re keen on an early morning, head on over to catch the action.
 The website states bookings are recommended.

-- The Globe: Another popular sports bar, The Globe is set to show all games in the quarter-finals.
+- The Globe: Another popular sports bar, The Globe is set to show all games.

 Venues showing World Cup games in Canberra

-Note: This article has been updated to reflect screenings of the World Cup semis and grand final.